 The synchronous character is typically written after the data word length is selected, since unused bits in the synchronous character register are zeroed out.
 When parity is enabled, synchronous word length is the data word length plus one.
-The CMFP will compute and append the parity bit for the synchronous word when a word length of eight is selected.
-However, if the word length is less than eight, the user must determine the synchronous word parity and write it into synchronous character.
-The CMFP will then transmit the extra bit in the synchronous word as a parity bit.
+The MFP will compute and append the parity bit for the synchronous word when a word length of eight is selected.
+However, if the word length is less than eight, the user must determine the synchronous word parity and write it into the synchronous character resister along with the synchronous character.
+The MFP will then transmit the extra bit in the synchronous word as a parity bit.